kolja/PiPicoWorkshop/log.md

 Instead, I introduced some more electronics components to the students: buzzers, buttons and seven segment displays.
 The participants are starting to develop their own ideas for a final project.
 We have several "Traffic light" projects in the making; One student is making a counter with the seven segment display; And one is working on a morse-encoder using the buzzer.

+## day four

+The first half of the day was spent finalizing the projects.
+Most students were on track with their projects, but some needed a bit of help with the coding.
+One student had almost given up, because he had run into trouble syncing the Pico with Thonny.
+We managed to set up a little project blinking random LEDs to make sure he had something to present like everyone else.
+Only one of the stundents had decided to use the cardboard and markers to create a frontend to his electronics contraption.
+He had a working traffic light and included it into a city map/maze.

+After lunch we had a presentation of all the projects.
+Most just showed off their machines and said a few words on how they had written the code.
+One of the students got a bit carried away and explained the whole process of how he had tackled the problem of encoding numbers for the two seven segment displays that he was using simultaneously.
+It was a bit too much for the audience.

+We conluded with a quiz and and took a group photo.
+Some participants asked if they could keep the Pico, which I allowed under the condition that they would continue to work on their projects at home.